aitos-io/BoAT-X-Framework/docs/en-us/BoAT_System_Requirements_en.md

 7. Supports commonly used standard C library functions such as memcpy(), strcpy(), snprintf()(optional for I/O-related functions such as printf()).

-8. If the cellular IoT Module utilizes a Linux operating system, it should support adb or similar login mechanism and have root privileges during debugging.
+8. If the cellular IoT module utilizes a Linux operating system, it should support adb or similar login mechanism and have root privileges during debugging.

 ## Part 4- TEE and Remote Attestation (optional)